hozuki/kawashima/docs/api-0.1.md

 - `hDecode`: the decoder handle.
 - `dwParamType`: the decoding parameter you want to set.
-- `dwParam`: the new value of the parameter.
+- `qwParam`: the new value of the parameter.

 ### KsBeginDecode